damanimehul/damanimehul.github.io/_pages/about.md

 ---

 Hello!
-I am a second year PhD student at MIT, where I am part of the [Algorithmic Alignment Lab][dylan], advised by Dylan Hadfield-Menell.
+I am a second year Master's student at MIT, where I am part of the [Algorithmic Alignment Lab][dylan], advised by Dylan Hadfield-Menell.

 My high level research goal is to develop reinforcement learning (RL) systems that are aligned with human values and goals.
 I am particularly interested in studying cooperation in multi-agent systems, which encompasses both pure agent teams as well as human-AI teams.